fluiddyn/fluidsimfoam/doc/tuto_mesh.myst.md

 # Mesh generation with the BlockMeshDict utility

 One of the *fluidsimfoam solver's* utilities is mesh generation.
 You may quickly parameterize your mesh and send as many simulations with various meshes using the BlockMeshDict.
-Let's assume that we are generating this blockMeshDict:
+Let's assume that we want generate this blockMeshDict:

 ````{code-cell} ipython3
 ```